whites11/cough-button/README.md

 # Cough button

-This project aims at providing software support for a cheap DYI cough button for linux.
+This project aims at providing software support for a cheap (normally < 10€) DYI hardware cough button for linux.

+A cough button is simply a button that allows to mute and unmute a microphone attached to a linux computer.

+Theoretically the computer-side software provided with this repo can be easily extended/replaced to support other operating systems as well.
+I don't care about any other operating system so I will probably never do it (but feel free to contribute).

 ## Diagram of the components